 The SSTAC consists of members appointed by SBtCOG from a broad spectrum of social services and transit providers, advising SBtCOG on matters related to transportation accessibility for the elderly, individuals with disabilities, and persons of limited means.
 The Advisory Council strives to achieve balanced geography and minority representation by having ten members from social service organizations, the consolidated transportation service agency, and members from the community.
-The Advisory Council meets bi-monthly on the 4th Friday at 10:00 a.m. at 330 Tres Pinos Road, Suite C7, Hollister CA at the Council of Governments Conference Room.
+The Advisory Council meets quarterly on the 4th Friday at 10:00 a.m.
+During the COVID pandemic, meetings have been held virtually and previously met at 330 Tres Pinos Road, Suite C7, Hollister CA at the Council of Governments Conference Room.